MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 The `LAG` window function computes the value of a scalar expression (here simply a reference to `measurement_value`) on data from the previous row (instead of the current row, which is normally what a scalar expression does).
 The `OVER` clause has to directly follow the window function call (`LAG(...)` here).
 Note that this `ORDER BY` has no influence on the ordering of the result set of the query, it only influences the operation of `LAG`.

-Note that if the measurements follow each other at regular time intervals, then the same query can be written without a window function, simply with a self join.
+Note that if the measurements follow each other at regular time intervals, then the same query [can be written without a window function](https://materialize.com/docs/sql/patterns/window-functions/#laglead-for-time-series), with just a self join.
 However, for arbitrary measurement times there is no good workaround without a window function.

 We can also add a `PARTITION BY` clause inside the `OVER` clause.
 In this case, the window function will gather information only from those other rows that are in the same partition.
 For example, we can modify the above query for the situation when measurements are from multiple sensors, and we want to compute the differences only between measurements of the same sensor: